 IBSA Manufacturing, in consultation with the Textiles, Clothing and Footwear (TCF) Industry Reference Committee (IRC), established a technical advisory committee (TAC) to provide subject-matter advice and technical expertise for developing and reviewing training package components.
 The TAC operated under the direction of the IRC and comprised organisations and nominated individuals with significant expertise and knowledge within the industry.

 This project followed the Training Package Development and Endorsement Process Policy and used the IBSA Manufacturing Training Package Development Methodology.
 The process provided robust evidence to support the AISC’s decision-making process.

 Staying in Touch

-Project updates will be provided on the progress page and through our newsletters and direct emails to our industry contacts.
-Please click here, if you wish to participate in this project, receive project updates and subscribe to our newsletters.
+Project updates will be posted here, and through our newsletters and direct emails to industry contacts.
+Please click here if you want to participate in this or other TCF-related projects, receive project updates and subscribe to our newsletters.